How to Keep Your Recycled Electronics Off the Grey Market

 - Research all available service offerings.

 Always, always, always do your research.
-Often we get comfortable with our existing service providers and trust they are keeping abreast of evolving security and product destruction protocols and industry service offerings.
-Over time, new innovative offerings could provide you with enhanced security.
-Go with a leader or stay in tune yourself with these security enhancements.
+Often we get comfortable with our existing service providers and trust they are keeping abreast of evolving security and product destruction protocols, and industry service offerings.
+Over time newer innovative offerings could provide enhanced security.
+Go with a leader or stay in tune yourself with security enhancements.

 There has been a significant shift in the electronics recycling industry to focus more on security features and service offerings.
-The industry continues to evolve and companies will continue to search for ways to build trust with their clients.
-Research reports, such as Gartner’s Magic Quadrant for IT Asset Disposition, Worldwide, are a great indication of the leaders in the market and would be a good place to start.
+The industry is evolving and companies will continue to search for ways to build trust with clients.
+Research such as Gartner’s “Market Guide for IT Asset Disposition” can indicate leaders in the market and would be a great place to start.